 The Waterfowl Habitat & Access Program (WHAP) is designed to work with landowners to allow limited access to private property.
-It absolves the landowners of managing hunting on their land, while increasing hunting opportunities for the public.
+Participation allows WDFW to assist in managing hunting on their land, while increasing hunting opportunities for the public.
 Wetlands throughout Washington provide essential habitats to waterfowl, but also provide economic benefits to society.
-Drawing attention to this habitat-resource-landowner stewardship connection, the Washington Department of Fish and Wildlife (WDFW) works with the landowner to lav out each unit and ensure a safe hunting environment, while also taking landowner concerns and wishes into account.
+Drawing attention to this habitat-resource-landowner stewardship connection, the Washington Department of Fish and Wildlife (WDFW) works with the landowner to lay out each unit and ensure a safe hunting environment, while also taking landowner concerns and wishes into account.
 In many cases, these waterfowl compatible private lands are critical component to providing a network of food resources, resting habitats, and broader appreciation for Washington's waterfowl resources.

-WDFW compensates each landowner for use of the property for hunting purposes.
-Funds are provided by the U.S. Department of Agriculture through the Voluntary Public Access and Habitat Improvement Program with additional funding provided by those who have purchased the Migratory Bird Permit.
+WDFW may compensate landowners for use of the property for hunting purposes.
+In previous years a U.S. Department of Agriculture grant through the Voluntary Public Access and Habitat Improvement Program has provided additional funding by those who have purchased the Migratory Bird Permit.